-The location of the default configuration file is but its actual location may be overriden during compile time or at run-time GNUTLS_SYSTEM_PRIORITY_FILE environment variable.
+The location of the default configuration file is but its actual location may be overridden during compile time or at run-time GNUTLS_SYSTEM_PRIORITY_FILE environment variable.
 The file used can be queried using gnutls_get_system_config_file.

 Returns the filename of the system wide configuration file loaded by the library.
 Returns: a constant pointer to the config file path

 |• Application-specific priority strings|